 Watch the latest sports on our 3 big screen TV’s.

-Your choice of a 14 ounce New York, ribeye or porterhouse.
-Includes salad, baked potato, corn-on-the-cob and baked beans.
+Choice of a 14 ounce New York, ribeye or porterhouse.

 Preamble to the Constitution of The American Legion